AndreaEnricoFranzoni/Functional_time_series_forecasting/README.md

 # Installation
 Run the script `Install.R`.
+Eventually check `Requirements.R` packages installation.
+In all the scripts, `dir_w` contains the path of the local copy of the repo.

-If problems arise installing `PPCKO` check [here](https://github.com/AndreaEnricoFranzoni/PPCforAutoregressiveOperator).
+If problems arise installing `PPCKO`, check [here](https://github.com/AndreaEnricoFranzoni/PPCforAutoregressiveOperator).

 # Tutorials
 Folder `Tutorial`: **PACS**.